yyong-brs/learn-kubernetes/chapter9.md

 The kubectl rollout command has options to view and manage rollouts.
 You can see from my output in figure 9.2 that there’s only one rollout in this exercise, which was the initial deployment that created the ReplicaSet.
 The scale update changed only the existing ReplicaSet, so there was no second rollout.

 ![图9.2](.\images\Figure9.2.png)

-​

-​													**Figure 9.2	Deployments manage changes through rollouts but only if the Pod spec changes.**
+<center>图 9.2	Deployments manage changes through rollouts but only if the Pod spec changes.</center>

 Your ongoing application updates will center on deploying new Pods running an updated version of your container image.
 You should manage that with an update to your YAML specs, but kubectl provides a quick alternative with the set command.
 Using this command is an imperative way to update an existing Deployment, and you should view it the same as the scale command—it’s a useful hack to get out of a sticky situation, but it needs to be followed up with an update to the YAML files.